mannat-gill/cse15l-lab-reports/lab-report-3-week-5.md

 ## less -X [file path]
 -------------------------

 This commands leaves the contents of the file in the terminal after exiting.
-You can also use the down arrow to control how much of the should display after exiting.
+You can also use the down arrow to control how much of the file you want to display after exiting.
 This is useful for when you need to reference back to something in the file when you are in the terminal.

 ### Example 1: